-Books, Tools, and Other Supplies Costs vary program to program and are noted in the DEGREES or PROGRAM DESCRIPTION sections of this catalog.
-College Catalog The College Catalog may be purchased at the College Bookstore.
-Postage and handling charges will be assessed.
-The Catalog is available for review at the Records Office and online at www.honolulu.hawaii.edu/catalog.
+Books, Tools, and Other Supplies Costs vary program to p sections of this catalog program and are noted in the DEGREES or PROGRAM DESCRIPTION g.
+College Catalog y be purchased at the College Bookstore.
+Postage and handling d.
+The Catalog is available for review at the Records Office and u.hawaii.edu/catalog.
 Child Care Fees For information about current fees and payment schedule, call 845-9466.
-There is a \$150 comprehensive fee to hold a child's space in the program after Notificatiof Acceptance.
+There is a \$150 comprehensive fee to hold a child's space in the program after Notificatio of Acceptance.
 A semester fee payable in four installments is charged.
 Children may not allowed to continue if fees are not paid according to the payment schedule.
 Financial Aid may be at 845-9116. used for child care expenses.
 Contact the Financial Aid Office Credit by Examination The charge is equivalent to 50% of the tuition of the course.
 (Based on the prevailing tuition and fee schedule.)
 Portfolio Based Assessment is charged 60% of the tuition of the course.
 Dishonored Checks \$25.00 service charge for checks made out to Honolulu Community College and returned for any cause.
 Educational Record Copy \$2.00 per copy (Includes Fee Statement copy) Financial Obligations to the College (See Student Services, Student Regulations.)
-Graduation Fee (See Degrees and Certificates, Graduation Information.)
-Registration Fees: • Late Registration Fee \$30.00 for Fall and Spring Semesters Change of Registration (Add/Drop Fee) \$5.00 fee for each Change of Registration Form used to add/ drop a course(s) in person.
-(The fee does not apply when replacing a canceled class.
-There is no fee for online transactions.
-If adding a course(s), the tuition balance in addition to the change fee will be assessed, if applicable.
-See Schedule of Tuition.)
-Student Activity Fee (Not assessed for Summer Session) 1-9 credits \$0.50 per credit 10 credits and above \$5.00 (flat rate) Student Life Fee \$5.00 per student per semester (Not assessed for Summer Session) Student Publication Fee \$5.00 per student per semester (Not assessed for Summer Session) Transcript Fee \$5.00 per transcript For transcripts sent outside the University of Hawai'i System, for student copies, or for UH non-admission purposes. \$15.00 per copy For 24-hour rush processing (Additional postage for es are charged for transcripts sent outside the United States.)
+Graduation Fee (See Degrees and Certif ficates, Graduation Information.)
+Registration Fees: Late Registration Fee \$30.00 for Fall and Spri ng Semesters Change of Registration (Add/Drop Fee) (The fee does not apply transactions.
+If adding nge of Registration Form used to add/ drop a course(s) in person. when replacing a canceled class.
+There is no fee for online a course(s), the tuition balance in addition to the change fee will be See Schedule of Tuition.)
+Student Activity Fee (Not assessed for Summer Session) 1-9 credits • Student Life Fee \$5.00 per student per semester (Not assessed for Summer Session) Student Publication Fee \$5.00 per student per s emester (Not assessed for Summer Session) Transcript Fee \$5.00 per transcript For transcripts sent outside the University of Hawai'i System, for student copies, or for UH non-admission purposes. \$15.00 per copy For 24-hour rush processing (Additional postage fee es are charged for transcripts sent outside the United States.)